ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 I think Jannik has done some pull-push simulation before?

-**Jannik Luhn**: That was similar to Danny and such tested, but it also didn't happen.
+**Jannik Luhn**: That was similar to Danny and such tested, but it also improve performance.
 I don't remember why.

-**Raúl Kripalani** Is there a reason you believe an Epidemic Broadcaster approach could be efficient for this message propagation paradigm that you have in Eth 2.0?
+**Raúl Kripalani** Is there a reason you believe an Epidemic Broadcast approach could be efficient for this message propagation paradigm that you have in Eth 2.0?

 **Jonny Rhea**: I don't know.
 Maybe Episub is better for blocks and Gossip sub is better for attestations.